New Requirements for BC Private Companies

 Depending on your company’s organizational structure, identifying all Significant Individuals, collecting their information, and notifying all affected parties may be a complicated and time-intensive task.
 This work should not be left until the last moment.
 Once the transparency register is compiled, processes should be implemented for maintaining its accuracy and currency.
 Doing so will reduce the risk of exposure to liability.

-If your business needs assistance with identifying Significant Individuals or compiling and maintaining its transparency register, we would be happy to help.
+While doing business in BC if you need assistance with identifying Significant Individuals or compiling and maintaining its transparency register, we would be happy to help.

 For more information, or to connect with one of our lawyers, please contact us at: [email protected] or 604-629-5400.